Sakilmostak/ipod-clone/README.md

 This is music player device which was trendy during 2000s.

-A react app has been created keeping in mind the simple and clearn UI of ipod with its easy to navigate features.
+A react app has been created keeping in mind the simple and clean UI of ipod with its easy to navigate features.

+You can try this on https://ipod-clone.vercel.app/

 This web-app contains menus of item along with an actual music player.